-8.3.
-Example EHI TAR Message
+Example EHI TAR Message (XML)

-The example below shows a typical EHI 0100 authorisation message for a Token Authorisation Request (TAR).
+The example below shows a typical EHI 0100 authorisation message for a Token Authorisation Request (TAR) in an XML format.
 Your systems need to respond to tokenisation messages with an acknowledgement.
-For more information, refer to the EHI Guide.
+For more information, refer to the EHI XML Guide.

 Note: Empty fields have been removed from this example.
-Field highlighted in yellow provide the tokenisation information.